Pepco Capital Grid Video Transcript

 Enable Economic Development

 Supporting residential and business growth in the Capital area

 Expanding procurement opportunities for local, minority, women, veteran and disabled contractors for Project work

 Before construction can begin, however, we must receive regulatory approval.
-We submitted the first of two formal filings to the Public Service Commission of the District of Columbia (PSC).
-We filed our proposal with the PSC in May 2017 and await the PSC’s review and decision.
-We anticipate construction will begin in 2018.
-We have divided the Project into two filings to address the pressing need to upgrade aging infrastructure and to receive authorization to begin that work more quickly.
-We also must submit our proposal for review and approval to the Board of Zoning Adjustment.
+We submitted the formal filing to the Public Service Commission of the District of Columbia (PSC) on June 29, 2018 and await the PSC’s review and decision.
+We anticipate construction will begin in 2019.
+We are also submitting proposals for review and approval to the Board of Zoning Adjustment where appropriate.
 The proposed timeline is included in our

 Capital Grid Project fact sheet.